star-history/star-history/public/blog/star-history-monthly-pick-202303.md

 With ChatGPT in our lives, it seems like we don't have to do much of anything anymore: does that mean we are soon to be replaced by AI?

 The ideal solution would be to have AI help us improve efficiency and do things better.
-Letting ChatGPT help us write SQL doesn't mean we don't need to master SQL and database knowledge proficiently, but rather, we can write better SQL much better and faster ✌️.
+Letting ChatGPT help us write SQL doesn't mean we don't need to master SQL and database knowledge proficiently; or having an [AI code assistant](/blog/tabby) doesn't mean we don't need to master the art of coding.
+Instead, it means we can focus on the more important things and let AI do the dirty work.